-I really love these onions but roasting onions seems to take a while to get them nice and tender.
-So I recently started pre-cooking them for just a couple minutes in the microwave to speed up the process.
-The onions get tender much quicker.
-The glaze gets plenty thick, but I’d imagine you could use a spatula and remove the onions and set them aside and let the glaze reduce further on high heat for a few minutes.
+I really love these onions, but roasting onions seems to take a while to get them nice and tender.
+So I recently started pre-cooking them for just a couple of minutes in the microwave to speed up the process.
+The onions get tender much more quickly.
+The glaze gets plenty thick, but I’d imagine you could use a spatula and remove the onions and set them aside, and let the glaze reduce further on high heat for a few minutes.
 Just be careful!
-Burnt sugar and vinegar is terribly bitter!
+Burnt sugar and vinegar are terribly bitter!

 When you make these, resist the urge to add more vinegar or omit the water.
 If you use too much vinegar, they get really sour.
 I find the splash of water, and a combination of balsamic and white vinegar together is perfect!

 As for the onion, I just tried this recipe with a slice of red onion.
 OMG, I highly recommend it!
 Serve up a slice of each, red onion and a sweet white onion or Vidalia.
-The red doesn’t get quite as sweet, but served next to the Vidalia onion and wow… I can’t even…
+The red doesn’t get quite as sweet, but served next to the Vidalia onion, wow…